Where: Tucson, Arizona

 Prediction: The Wildcats sweep up the Bay Area schools Sunday evening 74-65.

-Topics: Angelo Chol, Arizona Basketball, Arizona Wildcats, Arizona Wildcats Basketball, Brandon Ashley, California Golden Bears, Kaleb Tarczewski, Kevin Parrom, Mark Lyons, NCAA Tournament, Nick Johnson, Pac 12 Basketball, Pac-12, Sean Miller, Solomon Hill
+Topics: Angelo Chol, Arizona Wildcats, Arizona Wildcats Basketball, California Golden Bears, Kaleb Tarczewski, Kevin Parrom, Mark Lyons, NCAA March Madness Tournament, Nick Johnson, Pac-12, Pac-12 Basketball, Sean Miller, Solomon Hill